Creating a new Internal Communication

 Target the communication to managers only.

 Checkbox.
-If checked, the Internal Communication is only visible to those team members who have direct reports.
-When this option is selected, team members who do not have direct reports do not see the communication.
+If you check this, the Internal Communication is only visible to those team members who have direct reports.
+When you select this option, team members who don't have direct reports don't see the communication.

-Ensure that Show To Team Member in the Advanced Options tab also remains selected.
+Ensure that you also select the Show To Team Member in the Advanced Options tab.

 Policy